terraref/documentation/clowder.md

 A complete overview of installing Clowder is available [here](https://opensource.ncsa.illinois.edu/projects/artifacts/CATS/0.9.1/documentation/manual/installation.html).

 ***

-## Interface
-Clowder consists of Datasets, Collections and Spaces.
-* **Datasets** consist of one or more files with associated metadata.
-* **Collections** consist of one or more datasets.
-* **Spaces** consist of collections and datasets.
-Spaces allow for particular roles to be assigned to particular users.

-There is also a search interface that supports querying by metadata or tags.

-In development is the ability to launch an Analysis Environment with a dataset attached to facilitate research.

 ## API
 Clowder also includes a RESTful API that allows programmatic interactions such as creating new datasets and downloading files.
 For example, one can request a list of datasets using: